cfpb/capital-framework/src/cf-core/usage.md

 ### Underlined links

 Links are automatically underlined when they are a child of a `p`, `li`, or `dd`.
-To enable them elsewhere, simply add a bottom-border-width to the link.
+To enable them elsewhere, simply add a `border-bottom-width: 1px;` to the link.

 _Note that the `.visited`, `.hover`, `.focus`, `.active` classes are for demonstration purposes only and should not be used in production._